 Lula Pace Fortune and Sailor Ripley’s romance is the greatest love story ever told.
 For me at least.
-I never had any desire to see Wild at Heart; in fact I was in my late 20’s before I actually saw it for the first time, by chance, on late night television.
+I never had any desire to see Wild at Heart; in fact, I was in my late twenties before I saw it for the first time, by chance, on late night television.
 It was released and won the Palme d’Or in 1990, and Lynch famously left the set of Twin Peaks to make this movie.

 Follow the yellow brick road